hvsuswaram/Smart-Ventilation-Controller/README.md

 See TESTING.md for testing information.

-# Future Improvements
+## ESP32 / IoT Expansion

+The original Arduino Uno project has been successfully moved to an ESP32.

+Current work includes:
+- ESP32 hardware
-- Wi-Fi connectivity using an ESP32
+- Wi-Fi connectivity
-- Push notifications when ventilation state changes
-- Relay-controlled fan instead of LED simulation
-- Data logging for historical temperature analysis
+- Serial-based Wi-Fi information input
+- Web database development

+The IoT portion of the project is currently in progress.

 # Skills Demonstrated